BHA continue to monitor the updates on Coronavirus from the government and the NHS and will update this page with any changes made to our service.

 - Resident events at BHA’s community room at 60 Morland Mews and Highbury View have been suspended from Monday 16th March 2020.

 - As of 20th May 2020 BHA are continuing to carry out works related to letting homes to residents.
-This will continue where needed during the January 2021 lockdown.
+This will continue during lockdown restrictions as and when they arise.

 - In January 2021, BHA has again written to residents to update them on BHA’s service during the January 2021 lockdown and what support is available to them.

-- BHA has also resumed making calls to residents that are vulnerable or in need of support.
+- BHA continues to make calls to residents that are vulnerable or in need of support.

 During this time our contractors will carry out risk assessments before undertaking each repair.
 You can help us by having answers ready for the following questions: